 By understanding these stages of play, we can guide our children towards activities that best suit their developmental needs and encourage their growth in a fun and engaging manner.
 As parents, caregivers, and educators, it’s our privilege to observe and support our children as they explore the world through play.

 Overview of Stages of Play

 As we explore the stages of play, it’s important to understand that researchers have provided various theories to help us comprehend how children play, learn, and develop.
 In this section, we will examine two significant theories: Mildred Parten’s Six Stages of Play and Jean Piaget’s Four Stages.

 Mildred Parten, a researcher and sociologist, developed a classification for play that consists of six stages.
 These stages help us understand how children engage in play as they grow and develop social skills.
 Keep in mind that each child progresses at their own pace, and the stages are not strictly age-based.

 - Unoccupied Play (0-3 months): During this stage, infants make random movements with their arms, legs, hands, and feet while exploring their environment.
-They are not yet focused on a specific type of play.
+They have yet to be focused on a specific type of play.